ktorio/ktor-documentation/codeSnippets/snippets/tutorial-server-db-integration/README.md

 To create the `Task` table, follow the instructions in [the tutorial](https://ktor.io/docs/server-integrate-database.html#create-schema).

-## Setup the database connection
+## Set up the database connection

-1. Navigate to `src/main/kotlin/com/example/` and open the `Databases.kt` file.
+1. Navigate to `src/main/kotlin/` and open the `Databases.kt` file.
-2. Replace the attributes in the `Database.connect()` function to correspond to your set-up:
+2. Replace the attributes in the `Database.connect()` function to correspond to your setup:
 ```kotlin
 fun Application.configureDatabases() {
     Database.connect(